Ankitsingh1709/Data_Analyst_Porfolio_projects/README.md

 ## Salary Prediction
 The focus of the Demographic-Based Salary Prediction project is to develop a predictive model that estimates the salaries of individuals from diverse countries and races based on their demographic attributes.
 These attributes encompass a range of variables, including occupation, age, gender, experience, and education.
 The dataset for this project, acquired from Kaggle, comprises 32,561 rows and 15 columns, with 8 independent variables and the target variable, "Salary."

+## EDA Price sensitivity analysis
+The primary objective of this project is to explore customer behavior within an energy company, particularly focusing on churners, and investigate their sensitivity towards pricing changes.
+The dataset pertains to PowerCo, an energy company supplying energy to small and medium-sized enterprises in the European market.

 ## Contribution